TroyLaPolice/European-Neolithic-Expansion/README.md

 	}

 ```
 The next section is responsible for setting up the age distribution from the initial population.
-If the age stucture is not defined then there will be a mating depression and a population crash due to the unrealsitic distributuion of ages in the population.
-We want the population to be representitive from the first generation.
-There would never be a real life situation where inidividuals all spawned in at zero years old by themselves.
+If the age structure is not defined then there will be a mating depression and a population crash due to the unrealistic distribution of ages in the population.
+We want the population to be representative from the first generation.
+There would never be a real life situation where individuals all spawned in at zero years old by themselves.

 ```
 	// Set ages of created individuals (inital age dist)